bogdan1us/XerinFuscator-Source/README.md

-This is the source code of a popular paid obfuscator for the C# language
+This is the source code of a popular paid obfuscator for the C# language (XerinFuscator)

 It has a lot of features, from basic control flow, to anti keyauth emulating

 The source code was decompiled by @code2reverse telegram channel.

 good luck using it!